Is this SDN 2.0? Apstra founder reveals new innovation

 1. Underlays and overlays are opaque to each other.
 Because the underlay and overlay are totally decoupled, it is that much harder for IT teams to debug networking problems.
 Was it caused by the overlay?
 The underlay?
 Through which links or interfaces do the packets pertaining to this particular overlay tunnel flow?

 2. Organisational processes break with decoupled underlays and overlays.
 Overlays made it unclear who was really responsible for network services.
 The network engineering team?
 The compute team?
 The cloud team?
 Compute teams are often driven to buy and operate an overlay without the participation of network teams.
-That could mean that two network operators in the same data centre don’t really work together.
+That could mean that two network operators in the same data center don’t really work together.
 Or even acknowledge each other.
 Worse, the networking team is often finger-pointed, often without evidence.
-The network is the most critical asset in the data centre; one operational team should be empowered and responsible - not two.
+The network is the most critical asset in the data center; one operational team should be empowered and responsible - not two.

 3. Overlays don’t easily work with bare metal devices.
 While most workloads are virtualised, there is a lot of bare metal out there; storage, database, and many devices and appliances.
 The common solution is to build a gateway which generally encaps/decaps flows between the overlay and a bare metal segment.
 I am bullish on the use of an overlay, but quite honestly, a gateway for bare metal is a hack which only became necessary because of the unnatural fracture between underlay and overlay.